onflow/flow-cli/docs/get-accounts.md

 Display contracts deployed to the account.

 ### Code
-⚠️  DEPRECATED: use contracts flag instead.
+⚠️ No longer supported: use contracts flag instead.

 ### Host